LightSun/android-photo-picker/README.md

 the photo picker library  of android

 # New features
+- Support a variety of network load image library
+- Support expand the photo file entity to you want.

 # Usage
 -  1 , first you need to set the image loader , and the  photo file entity